burgstallerstefan/ChangeoverSwitch/README.md

   - Automatically switches to a crossed state (`input[0] -> output[1]` and `input[1] -> output[0]`) after external toggling via Alexa or other systems.

 - **Alexa Integration**:
-  - Handles simultaneous toggling of both outputs by grouping them in Alexa or another smart home system.
+  - Handles simultaneous toggling of both outputs by Alexa.
   - Ensures the next manual switch operation works correctly with updated mapping.

 - **Automatic State Detection**: